Yuli Gurriel Player Props: Marlins vs. Diamondbacks

 Yuli Gurriel At The Plate

-- Gurriel is batting .346 with a double, a home run and a walk.
+- Gurriel is hitting .300 with a double, a home run and a walk.

-- Gurriel enters this game on a seven-game hitting streak.
-During his last outings, he's hitting .368 with one homer.
+- This season, Gurriel has tallied at least one hit in seven of eight games (87.5%), and had multiple hits twice.

-- Gurriel has gotten a hit in all seven games this season, with more than one hit twice.
+- He has hit a home run in one of eight games, and in 3.2% of his plate appearances.

-- Gurriel has driven in a run twice this year, but just one in each of those games.
+- Gurriel has picked up an RBI twice this season, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.